cjmyles/bolster/README.md

 Bolster is an interface to - not a replacement for - Backbone Marionette, Backbone Relational and Backbone Radio.
 Bolster simplifies the initialization of these libraries and the creation of Backbone Marionette applications.

-## Bolster Entities
+## Bolster Classes

-Bolster currently extends the following Backbone Marionette entities:
+Bolster currently extends the following Backbone Marionette classes:

 * Object
 * Module
 * LayoutView
 * ItemView

-By referencing the Bolster version, you then have access to a logging mechanism as well as a radio event controller.
+By referencing the Bolster version, instantiated objects have access to a logging mechanism as well as a radio event controller.

 ### Logging

-Each Bolster entity has access to a ```log()``` method.
-This method is bound to console.log, but only outputs to the console if 1) the entity's ```verbose``` option is set to ```true```, and 2) the browser supports the console.log method.
+Each instantiated object has access to a ```log()``` method.
+This method is bound to console.log, but only outputs to the console if 1) the ```verbose``` option is set to ```true```, and 2) the browser supports the console.log method.
 The ```log()``` method is particularly helpful for adding persistent log statements to your code, and enabling/disabling their usage from one point.

 Let's use the Backbone Marionette Object as an example: